-The Multifamily Finance offers one competitive application for all KHC-funding sources.
+KHC's Multifamily Programs department offers one application for all KHC-funding sources.
 Applications are received and scored based upon capacity of development team, project design, financial feasibility, readiness to proceed, and market need.

 Eligible applicants for this source of funding are nonprofit organizations, for-profit entities, and units of local government.